hululu75/mxBridge/docs/USERGUIDE.md

 ### First-run interactive setup

+The master password is **always required** at startup (via `MXBIRDGE_MASTER_KEY` env var or interactive prompt).
+It is used to:
+1. Decrypt encrypted config values (`enc:` prefixed fields)
+2. Derive the SQLCipher encryption key for `messages.db`
+3. Auto-encrypt any plaintext credentials found in config

 If `access_token` is not provided in config but `password` is, the bridge will:
-1. Prompt for a master password (for config encryption)
-2. Log in to the Matrix server with the provided password
+1. Log in to the Matrix server with the provided password
-3. Encrypt the received access token and write it back to `config.yaml`
+2. Encrypt the received access token and write it back to `config.yaml`
-4. Offer to import an E2EE key file
+3. Offer to import an E2EE key file

-On subsequent starts, you only need to enter the master password (if config values are encrypted), or set the `MXBIRDGE_MASTER_KEY` environment variable to skip the prompt.
+On subsequent starts, you only need to enter the master password (or set `MXBIRDGE_MASTER_KEY`).
+A salt file (`messages.db.salt`) is auto-generated to derive the database encryption key — **do not delete this file**.

 ## Usage